Arik009/encrypted-ethernet/README.md

 - Coordinated, buffered versions of `stream_unpack` and `bytes_to_dibits`.
 - Ensure data is passed out immediately when downstream is ready.
 - Synchronize clocks and manage data flow between modules.

+Key differences between RMII and RGMII:

+Clock Rate: RGMII operates at a higher clock rate compared to RMII.
+Therefore, adjustments are made in the clocking domain.

+Signal Width: RGMII uses wider data paths for both transmit and receive signals.
+In this example, rgmii_txd and rgmii_rxd are 4-bit wide.

+Clock Skew: RGMII may have clock skew between transmit and receive clocks.
+Adjustments for clock skew are implemented in the module.

+Signal Control: RGMII has separate control signals for transmit and receive (rgmii_tx_ctl and rgmii_rx_ctl).
+These signals are used to control the state machine transitions.

+Preamble Detection: The preamble pattern detection is modified to match the RGMII preamble pattern.

+Frame Completion: The done signal is asserted when a complete frame is received, indicating reception completion.